 ClickUp's structure is outlined (from top to bottom) below:

-Your teams are the top level.
-Teams act as a separate dashboard and everything you see is within a team.
-You can join or create as many teams as you like - and easily switch between them in ClickUp.
-Each team has its own Spaces.
+Your Teams are the top level.
+You can join or create as many Teams as you like - and easily switch between them in ClickUp.
+Each ClickUp team is entirely separate from each other.

-Spaces are the second level and are at the heart of your settings.
-Each Space has its own set of settings, which you can customize.
+Spaces are the second level and allow all of ClickUp's customization.
 ClickUp makes it easy to switch between Spaces so you can have completely different workflows from Space to Space.
-Each Space has its own unique Sidebar structure, using Projects and Lists.

 Projects & Lists